Dancing is a form of expression. And a good headshot can capture that expression.

 Ask to see the kind of backgrounds, lighting, poses, etc. that they use to communicate confidence and professionalism in their pictures.

-3. Take Photo in Studio if Possible
+3. Take a Photo in the Studio if Possible

 Take headshots at the studio where you are currently dancing because this will ensure that you have a consistent background and lighting throughout all of your shots!